 How do we end violence against women?

-But these organisations are chronically underfunded, receiving just less than 1% of UK aid money committed for gender equality.
+But they are critically underfunded, receiving just less than 1% of UK aid funds committed for gender equality.

 What can I do to end violence against women?